lhchg/TheSingleton/README.md

-In the main() function, we can call get() which belongs to the struct, it will build a object when we call get() again in another function, the struct's object will not rebuild, so the argument in struct will be the global variable
+In the main() function, we can call get() which belongs to the struct, it will build a object.
+When we call get() again in another function, the struct's object will not rebuild, so the argument in struct will be the global variable.

 	void print()
 	{